noaa-ocs-modeling/VDatum_SOP_Programs/MarineGrid/MaGr_vpop_python/vpop_README.md

 * **Weighted Neighbor Fill (Step 7):** Iteratively fills remaining tidal cells.
 To preserve Fortran behavior, this step uses a Numba-compiled synchronous sweep (`_fill_weighted_fortran_sync_core`) that computes temporary values across the grid and updates the main arrays only after each sweep is complete.

 * **Layer Fill (Step 8):** Extends tidal datum values into riverine systems and buffer zones (layers 2+) generated during the `vgridder` phase.
+* **Manual Grid Overrides Using Shapefiles:** This Python workflow includes a new shapefile-based override feature that was not part of the legacy Fortran implementation.
+In addition to the standard polygon and coastline processing, the script checks for master override shapefiles in `REF_DIR`, including `force_water.shp` and `force_dry.shp`, and reads them with `geopandas.read_file()`.
+The geometries are converted into polygon segments, filtered to the current model domain, and then applied as point-in-polygon masks over the structured grid to manually force selected cells to water or dry/land.
+These overridden cells are carried through later cleanup steps so that user-defined channels, river connections, closures, or other manual corrections are preserved in the final marine grid.
+This provides a flexible manual correction mechanism for areas where automated boundary or coastline processing alone is not sufficient.

 ---